LeaseCrunch Blog

 Are there any specific criteria for capitalizing costs under GASB 96 that differ from GASB 87?

-Under GASB 96, costs associated with certain implementation stages may be capitalized over the subscription term which is different from GASB 87.
+Under GASB 96, costs associated with certain implementation stages may be capitalized over the subscription term, whereas leases generally do not have implementation costs.

 Can you explain the process of amortizing assets under GASB 87 and GASB 96?